jevgenik/manuals/source/files/software/docker.rst

 --------------------------------------

 ``docker build -f Dockerfile.bfb_camera_d435i -t bfb_camera_d435i:latest ../..
 2>&1 | tee build.log`` 2>&1 redirects stderr to stdout,
-and then | tee build.log pipes stdout to tee, which writes it to build.log and also displays it on the screen.
+and then | tee build.log pipes stdout to :ref:`tee <linux_text_manipulation>`, which writes it to build.log and also displays it on the screen.

 --- Create and start containers